-Preventive education is most effective in the context of a whole-school approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-This will be underpinned by our behaviour policy and pastoral system, as well as by a planned programme of evidence-based RSHE/RE delivered and reinforced throughout the whole curriculum.
+Preventive education is most effective in the context of a whole-school or college approach that prepares children for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny / misandry, homophobia, biphobic and sexual violence / harassment.
+This will be underpinned by our behaviour policy and pastoral system, as well as by a planned programme of evidence-based RSHE / RE delivered and reinforced throughout the whole curriculum.

-Greatham school incorporates the teaching of safeguarding, including online safety and Relationships Education / Relationships and Sex Education and Health Education and preventing radicalisation through our PSHE and RSE and computing curriculum.
+The teaching of safeguarding is embedded throughout the curriculum, including the PSHE curriculum, Online Safety, Relationships and Sex Education and Health Education, and preventing radicalisation.